Sorry, you need to enable JavaScript to visit this website.

 You don’t have to stop contributing at 10%.

 If you max out your 401(k), also known as deferring up to the IRS limit, you can help potentially strengthen your nest egg at an even faster pace.
 The IRS sets contribution limits on an annual basis when it comes to how much you can save for retirement.
-In 2025, you can contribute up to $23,500 to your 401(k) plan, up from $23,000 in 2024.1 If you’re age 50 or older in 2024 or 2025, you may be eligible to sock away an additional $7,500 in catch-up contributions.
-Starting from 2025, those aged 60 to 63 can contribute an additional $3,750 to their 401(k) plans - on top of the regular maximum contribution of $23,500 and the regular $7,500 catch-up for those 50 and older.
+In 2026, you can contribute up to $24,500 to your 401(k) plan, up from $23,500 in 2025.1 If you’re aged 50 or older in 2026, you may be eligible to sock away an additional $8,000 in catch-up contributions.
+People aged 60 to 63 in 2026 can contribute an additional $11,250 to their 401(k) plans — on top of the regular maximum contribution of $24,500.2

 What about 401(k) matching?

 If your company offers matching, it’s often referred to as “free money.”
 That’s because when you contribute to your 401(k) plan, many employers will usually match 50% or 100% of your contributions up to a certain amount.
-For example, if your organization offered a 100% company match up to 5% and you set your contribution rate to 5% (or higher), you would essentially double your total investment when fully vested.
+For example, if your organization offered a 100% company match up to 5% and you set your contribution rate to 5% (or higher), you would essentially double your total contribution when the money your employer added is fully vested.

 Employer contributions are a great way to boost your overall retirement savings, so a good rule of thumb is to aim to contribute enough to your 401(k) to get the full employer match.